-“This isn’t a court of Justice boy, this is a Court of law,” sang Billy Bragg in 1988 when he released the song ‘Rotting on Remand.’
+“This isn’t a court of Justice boy, this is a Court of law,” sang Billy Bragg in 1988 when he sang ‘Rotting on Remand.’

 That song has always resonated with me for personal reasons, but that one line in the song sums up perfectly, the feeling that so many people must have experienced in Criminal Courts up and down this country over the years.